How to Start Flipping Furniture With No Money

 How to turn that first $50 into $500.

 Finally, we can fit them in the back of our car, which meant our customers could too.
 That was one of the first lessons: think like a customer.
-If you want to know how to start an upcycling business with staying power, you need to have a business mindset as soon as possible.
+If you want to know how to start a furniture flipping business with staying power, you need to have a business mindset as soon as possible.
 If you want to just dabble as a hobby, go for it!
 But if you want to star making real money fast, you need to be strategic as soon as possible.

 Set a target profit goal.

 We decided to try to make $20 profit on each item, not including our own time.
-(Since we were using paint and cleaning supplies we already owned, we didn’t count that either).
+(Since we were using paint and cleaning supplies we already owned, we didn’t count that either.)
 We listed most items at $40-45, But, we were prepared to be haggled down to $30-35.
 And that worked–though not always.
 And we kept picking up free items whenever we could.
 We made more than $100 within a week.
 Hardly retirement money, but enough to put back into the flipping business to take a tiny step up.
 Another major lesson: it’s never too early to be thinking about a strategy.

 If you just want to make a couple hundred dollars a month, go for it.
 It’s fun and if you aren’t trying to make more than that, it’s pretty easy.
 But if you’d like to do this for a meaningful amount of cash, or even full time, treat it like a business from the start.